Phy-David-Zhang/Path-Integral-Project/docs/qft_sketch.rst

 Some Rules
 ~~~~~~~~~~

 It has been `stated before <./intro_why.html>`__ that we will not introduce any contents from canonical quantization into our construction of the path integral formalism.
 Therefore, actually we are not able to have concepts like *state* which is widely used in quantum theory.
 In this case, we *have to* use some configuration of fields as *state* (like asymptotic field).
-But this would imply that there must be some subtle identical relationship between field and state, which somehow rejected by canonical quantum field theory.
+But this would imply that there must be some subtle identical relationship between field and state, which is somehow rejected by canonical quantum field theory.

 As a matter of fact, the problem caused by the lack of field operator and successive state only arises when constructing S-matrix, which means that stage 1 and stage 2 will not be affected anyway.
 In our philosophy, the path integral formalism, as a parallel companion of canonical quantization, should be *free* from the concepts in canonical form.
 Therefore, we will try our best not to invoke concepts like field operator and the corresponding state, or at least push them as *later* as possible.